yash161101/Applied-AI-Batch-A/README.md

 - **search_algo_demo**: [Search Algorithm Demo](https://github.com/yash161101/Applied-AI-Batch-A/tree/main/search/search_algo_demo)
   - An interactive interface that creates a maze and visualizes how Depth-First Search (DFS), Breadth-First Search (BFS), and A* search algorithms work in action.
 This demo is designed to help you understand how these search algorithms operate in a controlled environment.
+  - To run this use `python > 3.12` and use the command `python main.py`

 - **map_example**: [Search Algorithms with a Map of Paris](https://github.com/yash161101/Applied-AI-Batch-A/tree/main/search/map_example)
   - A practical example illustrating search algorithms applied to a real-world scenario using a map of the streets of Paris.
 This example demonstrates how search algorithms can be used to navigate and find paths in geographical data.

 - **tictactoe**: [Adversarial Search with Tic-Tac-Toe](https://github.com/yash161101/Applied-AI-Batch-A/tree/main/search/tictactoe)
   - An interactive example explaining adversarial search through a Tic-Tac-Toe game.
 This resource includes an interface that shows how algorithms can be used to play optimally in adversarial environments.
+  - To run this use the command `python runner.py`

 - **search_notes**: [Generic Search Algorithm Code and Implementation](https://github.com/yash161101/Applied-AI-Batch-A/blob/main/search/search_notes.ipynb)
   - A collection of generic code snippets for implementing various search algorithms.
 This resource provides a foundational understanding of how to code search algorithms from scratch.